Evangelos Marinakis: Sport

-In April 2019, the Supreme Civil and Criminal Court of Greece decided that Mr Marinakis with other 27, will have a trial for the 2015 Greek football scandal.
+In November 2017, the judicial council of the Court of Appeals dropped various charges after deeming them "absolutely groundless".
+On 26 March 2018, Marinakis was vindicated by the Greek Supreme Court.
+The decision of the Greek Supreme Court confirmed that the allegations against him were unfounded.
+In April 2019, the Supreme Civil and Criminal Court of Greece decided that Marinakis, along with the other 27, will have a trial for the 2015 Greek football scandal.
 The final accusations are the felony crime of "match fixing" and creation of a gang, instead of a criminal organization.

-On 28 January 2021, the three-member criminal court of appeal has unanimously acquitted Olympiakos and Nottingham Forest owner Vangelis Marinakis and 27 others of match-fixing in a case stretching back several years.

-Athens judges ruled that there is no evidence for the two charges attributed to the defendants following their alleged participation in a criminal group including altering the outcome of matches.
+On 28 January 2021, the three-member criminal court of appeal unanimously acquitted Marinakis and 27 others of match-fixing, in a case stretching back several years.
+Athens judges ruled that there is no evidence for the two charges attributed to the defendants, following their alleged participation in a criminal group including altering the outcome of matches.

-Finally, V. Marinakis was permanently acquitted by the Ethics Committee for the category of match-fixing.
+Finally, Marinakis was permanently acquitted by the Ethics Committee for the category of match-fixing.